What Is the Best Cut of Steak? The Ultimate Top 10 List

 This steak cut offers the best of both worlds.
 You’ll experience the strip steak’s flavor and the tenderloin’s incredible tenderness.

-The most popular way to prepare a T-bone is to season it thoroughly and grill it or pan-sear it and finish it in the oven in a cast iron skillet.
+The most popular way to prepare a T-bone is to season it thoroughly and grill or pan-sear it, then finish it in the oven in a cast-iron skillet.
 Because of the meatier texture and added depth of flavor that the bone brings, you can season a T-bone much more generously than other cuts of steak.

 CTA-Grass-Fed-Beef-v1.2.jpg